+'''

-''' Top level headline
+Top level headline

 Second level

+3rd level

 some text

+3rd level

 more text

-Another ten level hea '''

 Another top level headline

+'''

 Unfortunately this is deeply ingrained into the code of Org-mode and cannot be easily changed.
 You can, however, modify the display in such a way that all leading stars become invisible and the outline more easy to read.
 To do this, customize the variable org-hide-leading-stars like this: